 Before signing a lease, check with your landlord to see if utilities are included in your rent.
 Ask them specifically which utilities will be covered in the rent and what's excluded.
 Some apartments charge additional fees for amenities like parking, storage, or a gym.

-Ask your landlord about the penalties charged for breaking a lease early.
+.
 Penalties vary in different states due to different laws.
 For example, your landlord may be allowed to keep the entirety of your security deposit.
 They can also make you pay several months of rent left in your lease.
 Nevertheless, make sure you read the clauses on penalties of breaking a lease before signing one.

 Every landlord has a way of accepting rental payments.
 Find out what their preferred payment method is (checks or online) before signing a lease.

 6. When is the rent due?

 Your landlord will likely ask you to pay the rent on the first of every month.
 However, some of them provide flexibility if you have to mail the check.
 Always check with your landlord about when you must pay the rent.
 Also, check if there's a grace period before late fees get added.